 One cup of coconut milk contains 74 calories, 0.5 grams of protein, 4.99 grams of fat, 7.01 grams of carbohydrates, and 6 grams of sugars.
 Depending on the grocery store, you can also find unsweetened varieties with approximately 50 calories per serving.
 Coconut milk is a great source of calcium as well as a good source of vitamin A, D, and B12.

 All the fat found in coconut milk is saturated, which is not inherently bad for you.
-Much of the saturated fat in coconut milk is in the form of medium chain triglycerides, a unique form of fat that is processed by the body less like a fat and more like a carbohydrate.
+Much of the saturated fat in coconut milk is in the form of medium-chain triglycerides, a unique form of fat that is processed by the body less like fat and more like a carbohydrate.

 Sufficient saturated fat intake is also critical for normal testosterone production and overall hormonal function.
 You can also find milk products that blend coconut milk with almond milk or cashew milk.

-Sheep?s MilkRounding out our list of milk varieties is sheep?s milk.
-Chances are you will not find this variety in your typically chain grocery store but it may be available at your local farmer?s market or specialty grocer.
+Sheep?s MilkRounding out our list of milk varieties is sheep's milk.
+Chances are you will not find this variety in your typical chain grocery store but it may be available at your local farmer's market or specialty grocer.

-While the carbohydrate content is comparable to all three varieties of cow?s milk, it has twice the protein and double the fat of whole-fat cow?s milk.
-Some individuals with a lactose intolerance find themselves able to handle sheep?s milk without issue but I encourage you to experiment with a small amount before you start consuming cups of this creamy milk beverage.
+While the carbohydrate content is comparable to all three varieties of cow's milk, it has twice the protein and double the fat of whole-fat cow's milk.
+Some individuals with lactose intolerance find themselves able to handle sheep's milk without issue but I encourage you to experiment with a small amount before you start consuming cups of this creamy milk beverage.